-- 1. Get together with colleagues.
-Look at the following map of a classroom showing the distribution and organization of space given by an English teacher.
-Find in the map the following elements:
+- 1. Get together with several of your colleagues, look at the following chart that displays the distribution and organization that an English language teacher used in his classroom and locate the following elements in that chart:

 - Location of children (marked with numbers)

 - Working tables (marked with uppercase letters)

 - Classroom entrance door

 - Rug: math area, flipcharts with poems, Big books flipcharts, flipchart for writing, and a chair

 - Table with tape recorder and books with audio-tapes

 - Schoolbags shelf

 - Teacher's desk and chair

 - Computer area with two computers.

 2. Share your opinion about how spaces are distributed in the classroom.
 Read the information in the chart and label the images that illustrate the different forms of organization of space of the class.
-Provide a number to each activity making sure that each one matches with only one description.
+Provide a number to each activity making sure that each one matches only one description.

-Activities Modality and function of space dist ribution 1.
+Activities Modality and function of spatial distrib oution 1.
 Identify topic, purpose and intended audience of the practice.
 In pairs .
-It is used in activities which provide greater freedom to students since they set distance between them and the teacher.
-2. Fill in the gaps in texts with words that rhyme.
+It is used in activities which provide greater freedom to students since they set distance between them and the teacher. දේය දේය • 2.
+Fill in the gaps in texts with words that rhyme.
 Unequal teams in line .
 It promotes collaborative work and union in the group.
-It sets distance among teams, the group and the teacher, which gives some freedom to teams.
-3. Illustrate a poster with children's rhymes.
+It sets distance among teams, the group and the teacher, which gives some freedom to teams. තිව තිබ තිබ තිබ • 00 3.
+Illustrate a poster with children's rhymes.
 Horizontal rows .
 They are used for individual activities, such as questions and answers, which allow teachers to monitor aspects to be assessed.
-Students stay in one place and focus their attention on the teacher.
-4. Practice the spelling and pronunciation of words that rhyme.
+Students stay in one place and focus their attention on the teacher. ••• L 4.
+Practice the spelling and pronunciation of words that rhyme.
 Teams in blocks .
 It promotes interaction among students and cooperative work.
 It allows materials to be visible and shared by everyone.
-It facilitates the teachers' job and reduce distance between teachers and students.
-5. Mark with an instrument, a clap or other physical action, words that rhyme when listening to a rhyme or a story in verse.
+It facilitates the teachers' job and reduces distance between teachers and students. • • • 5.
+Mark with an instrument, a clap or other physical action, words that rhyme when listening to a rhyme or a story in verse.
 Horseshoe .
-It is used in activities which promote face to face interaction among students, as they can observe each other's reactions.
-6. Write text(s) on a poster, based on a model.
-U (90°) .
-It is important for activities where pairs are needed as information and instructions can be conveyed without losing students' attention.
-7. Identify musical elements of literary language: rhymes, sounds, etc. Circle .
+It is used in activities which promote face to face interaction among students, as they can observe each other's reactions. • مې مې مې • • • 6.
+Write text(s) on a poster, based on a model.
+U (90°).
+It is important for activities where pairs are needed as information and instructions can be conveyed without losing students' attention. • 66 7.
+Identify musical elements of literary language: rhymes, sounds, etc. Circle .
 It is useful to organize debates, tell stories or anecdotes.
 It creates a more fraternal environment, and at the same time allows children to work independently in their place.